Fireworks are essentially streaks of light that are moving in the dark. But how to photograph fireworks for best results?

 But, once the fireworks start, be sure to preview your first shot and zoom in.
 If the fireworks are a bit soft, you may need to pull the focus back in a bit closer.

-4. Should You Use a Remote Release
+4. Consider Using a Remote Release

 If you have a remote release, make sure to use it for shooting.
 Many newer cameras have WiFi, which also allows you to use your smartphone as a release.